bcgov/family-law-act-app/RunningOnOpenShift.md

 ## Working with OpenShift

 When working with openshift, commands are typically issued against the `server-project` pair to which you are currently connected.
-Therefore, when you are working with multiple servers (local, and remote for instance) you should always be aware of your current context so you don't inadvertantly issue a command against the wrong server and project.
+Therefore, when you are working with multiple servers (local, and remote for instance) you should always be aware of your current context so you don't inadvertently issue a command against the wrong server and project.
 Although you can login to more than one server at a time it's always a good idea to completely logout of one server before working on another.

 The automation tools provided by `openshift-project-tools` hide some of these details from you, in that they perform project context switching automatically.
 However, what they don't do is provide server context switching.
 They assume you are aware of your server context and you have logged into the correct server.